Education

 - Teaching assistant for Prof. Michau, Advanced Macroeconomics: Business Cycle, Ecole Polytechnique.
 2023, 2024, 2025

-- Teaching assistant for Prof Ai-Ting Goh, Macroeconomics (MBA).
+- Teaching assistant for Prof Ai-Ting Goh, Macroeconomics, HEC Paris (MBA).
 2024, 2025